 - -ar Reverse the first r author names (Jones, J. A. instead of J. A. Jones).
-If r is omitted all author names are reversed. - -b Bare mode: do not put any flags in text (neither numbers nor labels). - -cstring is encountered, and then write out all references collected so far.
-Collapse references to the same source.
+If r is omitted all author names are reversed. - -b Bare mode: do not put any flags in text (neither numbers nor labels).

+-cstring

 Capitalize (with CAPS SMALL CAPS) the fields whose key-letters are in string.